 Research Conducted in Our Lab

-We study girls as they pass through important life transitions that have the potential for significantly affecting their psychosocial development.
-The transitions we examine include the major biological changes of puberty and the social transition into new types of interpersonal relationships.
-Our research is based on theoretical models that consider the inherent interaction between developing individuals, and their environment, with a focus on how perceptions of pubertal timing amid critical developmental task (e.g., identity development) and social contexts elucidates the socialization experiences of girls during adolescence.
+We study girls as they pass through important life transitions that have the potential for significantly affecting their academic and psychological outcomes and how intersecting identities (gender, ethnicity-race, pubertal timing) shape girls’ interpersonal experiences in school.
+The transitions we examine include the major biological changes of puberty and the social transition into new social roles and interpersonal relationships.
+Our research is based on the central tenets of social development theories which emphasize that individual development occurs within a social and cultural context, which itself develops, and furthermore, perpetually interacts with the developing individual.
+We focus on how different aspects of puberty — its timing and tempo, its impact on identity development, and the ways that adults and peers perceive the developing bodies of girls — shape the academic, psychological health, and well-being of girls.

 - Carter, R. and Flewellen, A.O.
 (2022), Ethnic-Racial Socialization Among Mothers of Black and Black-White Biracial Daughters During the Pubertal Transition.
 J Res Adolesc, 32: 99-114. https://doi.org/10.1111/jora.12724

 - Blazek, J. L., Saint Arnault, D. M., & Carter, R. (2022).
 Breasts, Butts, and Thighs—Oh My!
 Weight Spurt and Body Image Messages in Girls’ Puberty Books.
 Journal of Adolescent Research, 07435584221076052.